theogiraudet/Bookshelf/docs/related/guides-and-tools.md

 Map making is an aspect of Minecraft that becomes increasingly difficult with each new version of the game.
 To help beginner (and even advanced) map makers, the community provides numerous guides and tools.
-This page listes some of them.
+This page lists some of them.

 ## 📚 Guides & Documentation